codebar/tutorials/html/lesson3/tutorial.md

 }
 ```

 `inline-block` is another display attribute.
-The reason we need to use this, insted of `inline` to make this work is because the `div` with the class `title` contains a block element, `<h1>`, that takes over and expands across the end of the line.
+You must user this, insted of `inline` to make the element appear inline because the `div` with the class `title` contains a block element, `<h1>`, that takes over and expands across the end of the line.

-> Switch `inline-block` to `inline` and have a look with firebug
+> Using firebug, change `inline-block` to `inline` and notice how they render

-Let's adjust the alignment of the `.title` as well
+Adjust the alignment of the `.title`

 ```css
 vertical-align: top;
 ```

-and make our picture a bit smaller
+and make the picture a bit smaller

 ```css
 .my-picture img {